sonwabilestarzuma/WideWorldImporters.API/README.md

 What is the difference between unit tests and integration tests?
 For unit tests, we simulate all dependencies for Web API project and for integration tests, we run a process that simulates Web API execution, this means Http requests.

+For this project, integration tests will perform Http requests, each Http request will perform operations to an existing database in SQL Server instance.
+We'll work with a local instance of SQL Server, this can change according to your working environment, I mean the scope for integration tests.